 The company owns or leases space in the greater Hartford, Connecticut, area; it also operates in Bethesda, Maryland; Bluebell, Pennsylvania; and has various field locations throughout the US and in several foreign countries.

 Sales and Marketing

-Aetna's health plan products are marketed primarily to corporate groups through direct sales representatives and independent brokers.
+Aetna's health plan products are marketed primarily to corporate groups through direct sales representatives and independent brokers, agents, and consultants.
 The company targets its marketing efforts towards small, midsized, and large (multi-site) national employer groups.

 Aetna also provides services to other insurance companies and labor groups, as well as individual customers including college students, part-time workers, and families.
 Its Medicare and Medicaid plan offerings make the US government Aetna's largest customer, accounting for 20% of revenues.

 Revenues have been climbing for the past four years.
 In 2013 the rise was largely due to the company's acquisition of Coventry Health Care, which led to a 29% increase in revenue.
 In 2014 revenue rose another 23% to $58 billion on growth in the commercial insured business.
 While the Coventry acquisition still helped contribute to the increase, so did price hikes as the company sought to recover fees and taxes mandated by the Affordable Care Act.
 Government premiums were $5.8 billion higher that year thanks to a higher number of Medicare and Medicaid members.
 Additionally, health care fees rose $689 million, due partly to the Coventry business.

 The higher revenue led to a 7% rise in net income to $2 billion in 2014.
 This was partially offset by higher operating expenses.
 Cash flow from operations rose 48% that year to $3.3 billion (due, again, to the inclusion of Coventry's operations and a higher number of insured members).